brunosan/brunosan.eu/_posts/blog/2013-05-06-the-mirror-of-the-google-glass-inverted.md

 {% image glass-intro.jpg %}

-Today I had the chance to play for the first time with the Google Glass from [Silica Labs](http://www.silicalabs.com).
-This post is not about the experience, you can about that online.
+These past days I have had the chance to play for the first time with the Google Glass from [Silica Labs](http://www.silicalabs.com).
+This post is not about the experience, you can find about that online.
 What drove my interest is the hardware, in particular the eyepiece.
 If Google Glass is to become popularized, the eyepiece needs to be as small and invisible as possible.
 I´m pretty sure they have invested a lot of time on that.